 Disclaimer: The Texas General Land Office has made every effort to ensure the information contained in this document is accurate and in compliance with the most up-to-date CDBG-DR and/or CDBG-MIT federal rules and regulations, as applicable.
 It should be noted that the Texas General Land Office assumes no liability or responsibility for any error or omission on forms that may result from the interim period between the publication of amended and/or revised federal rules and regulations and the Texas General Land Office's standard review and update schedule.
-The General Land Office updates guidance documents, memos, and forms on its website at https://www.glo.texas.gov/disaster-recovery.
+The General Land Office updates guidance documents, memos, and forms on its website at www.recovery.texas.gov.
 It is incumbent upon the user to ensure they access the latest document version.
 Users should refresh their computer's browser and clear their cache regularly.
 The Texas General Land Office assumes no liability or responsibility for any error or omission resulting from reliance on an outdated version of a document.
 Please contact GLO staff directly should further clarification be needed.

-Questions: Please direct all questions regarding your specific program or project to your assigned GLO Grant Manager.
-Send comments related to the GLO-CDR Implementation Manual to ImplementationManual.glo@recovery.texas.gov.
+Questions: Please direct all questions regarding your specific program or project to the GLO-CDR Regulatory Oversight team at env.reviews@recovery.texas.gov.
+Send comments related to the GLO-CDR Implementation Manual to lmplementationManual.glo@recovery.texas.gov.